 Khayyam was a Persian mathematician, poet, philosopher, astronomer.
-He has known for his work on cubic equations as well as his contribution to the parallel axiom.
+He was known for his work on cubic equations as well as his contribution to the parallel axiom.

-Few people have not heard of the Rubaiyat of Omar Khayyam, but the fame of his poetry in the West has only existed since 1839 when Edward Fitzgerald published an English translation of Khayyam’s Rubaiyat (“Quatrains”).
+Many people might have not heard of Rubaiyat of Omar Khayyam, but the fame of his poetry in the West has existed since 1839 when Edward Fitzgerald published an English translation of Khayyam’s Rubaiyat (“Quatrains”).

 It has since become a classic of world literature and is largely responsible for influencing European ideas about Persian poetry and literature.